front-commerce/developers.front-commerce.com/source/docs/prismic/installation.md

 </blockquote>

 <blockquote class="tip">
 Configuring a webhook is required so that Front-Commerce fetches the last version of the Prismic content.
 In a development environment, you might skip this step.
-To make sure your running Front-Commerce uses the last version of the Prismic content without restarting it, you can use the following _oneliner_ from the skeleton directory to simulate a webhook call:
+To make sure your currently running Front-Commerce instance uses the lastest version of the Prismic content without restarting it, you can use the following _oneliner_ from the skeleton directory to simulate a webhook call:

 ```sh
 source .env ; PAYLOAD=`printf '{"secret": "%s", "type": "api-update", "masterRef": true}' $FRONT_COMMERCE_PRISMIC_WEBHOOK_SECRET` ; curl -H "Content-Type: application/json" -d "$PAYLOAD" $FRONT_COMMERCE_URL/prismic/webhook